MurhafSousli/ngx-scrollbar/projects/ngx-scrollbar/docs/Usage.md

 </ng-scrollbar>
 ```

-This capability enables integration of the scrollbar with 3rd-party libraries where the viewport or content wrapper
+This capability enables integration of the scrollbar with third-party libraries where the viewport or content wrapper
 elements are inaccessible from the template.

 ### NgScrollbarExt API